Center for Philosophy, Politics, and Economics

 Mission

-The mission of the Center for Philosophy, Politics, and Economics is to promote research and teaching that engages in scholarship across all fields that intersect through those three disciplinary and topical boundaries.
+The mission of the Center for Philosophy, Politics, and Economics is to promote research and teaching that engages in scholarship across fields that intersect through those three disciplinary and topical boundaries.
 Guided by an expansive appreciation for interdisciplinary and multimethod approaches, the Center is focused on advancing critical thinking and constructive civil discourse in the service of public and scholarly understanding of pressing social issues.

 PPE Society